SQLite: Small. Fast. Reliable. Choose any three.

 Another way to achieve higher concurrency is to compile BerkeleyDB with a SQLite-compatible API.
 Then, by compiling the python SQLite driver against the BerkeleyDB SQLite library, you can achieve some pretty awesome performance.
 The image below shows how BerkeleyDB delivers many more transactions-per-second when using multiple threads.

-If you're interested in trying out the BerkeleyDB SQLite library, this post
+If you're interested in trying out the BerkeleyDB SQLite library, compile BerkeleyDB with SQLite compatibility enabled, then build the Python SQLite driver against the custom SQLite shared library.

 SQLite is not a "real" database